Drogheda United F.C.

 The current club is the amalgamation of two former clubs in the town: Drogheda United, a non-league club founded in 1919; and Drogheda F.C., founded in 1962.
-The clubs merged their operations to form the current club in 1975 and have achieved success since 2005 by winning two Setanta Sports Cups, an FAI Cup, a League Cup, and their first league title, the 2007 League of Ireland Premier Division.
+The clubs merged their operations to form the current club in 1975 and have achieved success since 2005 by winning two Setanta Sports Cups, two FAI Cups, a League Cup and their first league title, the 2007 League of Ireland Premier Division.

 Since 2021, the club has competed in the League of Ireland Premier Division, having been automatically promoted as winners of the 2020 League of Ireland First Division.

 History

-1919–1975: Early years
+1919–1975: early years

+Founded in 1919, the original Drogheda United were a non-league club playing junior football in County Louth.
+The club entered the Dundalk & District League for the 1919–1920 season, and were champions within two years.
+They initially played their games in Magdalene Park, before moving to the Showgrounds and then finally on to United Park in 1927.

-Founded in 1919 the original Drogheda United were a non-league club for all of their early years of existence but on Saturday 22 June 1963 another Drogheda Club – Drogheda F.C. (founded in 1962) were elected to the League of Ireland when the league was expanded to include twelve teams rather than ten.
-In their first season there they finished tenth and also in each of the next three seasons finished in the bottom three.
-In the 1967–68 season they achieved a respectable fifth-place finish and the following season finished in sixth place.
-When the league expanded to include fourteen teams the club dropped down the table again finishing in the bottom five in each of the next six seasons and also recording their heaviest league defeat 8–1 to Cork Hibernians in the 1970–71 season.
-They did, however, get to FAI Cup final that season where they were beaten 3–0 by Limerick in a replay after the first match ended 00..
+A separate football club called Drogheda F.C. was founded in 1962 and played in Lourdes Stadium.
+The following year, on 22 June 1963, they were elected to the nationwide League of Ireland when the league was expanded to include twelve teams, up from ten.
+Unable to finish outside the bottom three during their first four seasons, they achieved a respectable fifth-place in the 1967–68 season.
+This was followed by a sixth place finish the following season but the club dropped down the table again when the league expanded to include fourteen teams in 1969.
+The club continued to struggle in the league, finishing in the bottom five in each of the next six seasons and also recording their heaviest league defeat, an 8–1 loss to Cork Hibernians, in the 1970–71 season.
+They did, however, get to an FAI Cup final that same season where they were beaten 3–0 by Limerick in a replay after the first match ended 0-0.